GNOME/libgweather/doc/migrating-3to4.md

 ### Stop using `gweather_location_get_children()`

-In order to iterate over the child locations of a [struct@GWeather.Location], you should use the iterator method [`method@GWeather.Location.next_child`]:
+In order to iterate over the child locations of a [class@GWeather.Location], you should use the iterator method [`method@GWeather.Location.next_child`]:

 ```c